jstewart101/forensics_toolkit/README.md

     * **Description:** This tool can be used to gather images from machines involved in the investigation.
 It is made by Access Data and is a Windows based software.
 You can download the executable [here](https://accessdata.com/product-download/ftk-imager-version-4.2.0).
     * **Review:** I found this tool fairly easy to use and there is a lot of documention on it.
 I would highly recommend it if you need to take an image of a computer.
 It can be used to take a full image or just a memory dump.
     * **How to use FTK Imager:**
+         1. Download FTK from the link above
+         2. Install FTK and run FTKImager.exe
+         3. Click on "File" in menu
+         4. Select "Create a Disk Image", then choose the source of the image
+         5. Add an "Image Destination"

+         See [this link](https://digital-forensics.sans.org/blog/2009/06/18/forensics-101-acquiring-an-image-with-ftk-imager/) for more information on acquiring disk images.

 Network Analysis
 ---